AntCPLab/OpenCoral/README.md

 communication rounds (for protocol based on secret sharing) or on AES-NI pipelining (for garbled circuits).

-The software implements uses two different bytecode sets, one for arithmetic circuits and one for boolean circuits.
+The software uses two different bytecode sets, one for arithmetic circuits and one for boolean circuits.
 The high-level code slightly differs between the two variants, but we aim to keep these differences a at minimum.